Fairchild Channel F: Design

-The F8 was very innovative compared to the existing processors and typical integrated circuits of the day.
+The Channel F is based on the Fairchild F8 microprocessor, which was innovative compared to other contemporary processors and integrated circuits.
 Because chip packaging was not initially available with enough pins, a few pins were used to communicate with other chips in the system.
-You needed at least two chips to set up an F8 processor system to be able run any code.
-The savings from using standard pin layout enabled the inclusion of 64 Bytes of internal scratchpad RAM in the CPU.
+At least two chips were necessary to set up an F8 processor system to be able run any code.
+The savings from using standard pin layout enabled the inclusion of 64 bytes of internal scratchpad RAM in the CPU.

 The VES/Channel F, as well as the System II, had one CPU and two storage chips (PSU:s).

 (A single-chip variant of the F8 was used by the VideoBrain computer system).

 The Channel F is able to use one plane of graphics and one of four background colors per line, with three plot colors to choose from (red, green, and blue) that turns white if the background is set to black, at a resolution of 128 × 64, with approximately 104 × 60 pixels visible on the TV screen.
 This VRAM or framebuffer was "write only" and not usable for anything else.
-There was only 64 Bytes of scratchpad RAM for general use - half the amount of the later Atari 2600.
+64 bytes of scratchpad RAM are available for general use - half the amount of the later Atari 2600.
 The Maze game (Videocart-10) and Hangman game (Videocart-18) used 1024 bits of on-cartridge static RAM connected directly to one PSU port - adding to the cost of manufacturing it.
 The Chess game contained considerably more on-cartridge RAM than that, 2048 Bytes accomplished by using an F8 memory interface circuit to be able to use industry standard ROM and RAM.

-The F8 processor at the heart of the console is able to produce enough AI to allow for player versus computer matches, a first in console history.
+The F8 processor at the heart of the console is able to provide AI to allow for player versus computer matches, a first in console history.
 All previous machines required a human opponent.
 Tic-Tac-Toe on Videocart-1 had this feature, it was only for one player against the machine.
 The same is true for the chess game, which could have very long turn times for the computer as the game progressed, depending on the set difficulty.

-In the original unit, sound is played through an internal speaker, rather than the TV set.
-However, the System II passed sound to the television through the RF modulator.

 The Channel F is also the first video game console to feature a pause function; There is a 'Hold' button on the main unit of the console which allows players to freeze inside the two built-in games and change several game settings in the meantime.
 Button is controlled through code so it was used for other things in other games.